costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

 I do not have the right to demand that you care about my work.
-You cannot keep up with all the things that you might be interested in, so unless you can trust that I have made something that you care about, why would you bother looking at it?
+You cannot keep up with all the things that you might be interested in, so unless you can trust that I have made something that you care about, why would you bother looking at it?</p>

-Less is more.
+<p>Less is more.
 Fewer things to sort through.
-We have too many books, publications, articles, white papers, etc, etc: how to find what we need, let people know about what we do.
+We have too many books,
+publications, articles, white papers, etc, etc: how to find what we need, let people know about what we do.
 We in the sense of all the communities I am involved in, from Time's Up through the universities, the research communities, the cultural communities and the world in general.
-Not all forms of openness can help that, many will harm it.
+Not all forms of openness can help that, many will harm it.</p>

-Patents only help if you want to "exploit" the invention.
-If you just care about doing interesting things, then being first is enough.
+<p>Patents only help if you want to "exploit" the invention.
+If you just care
+about doing interesting things, then being first is enough.
 Or even just doing it.
 Patents have that secondary effect, that once the idea is patented, we can all see how it works.
 So Patents are opening and closing: I know how it works,